Ballard, Seattle: Early settlement

-The area now called Ballard was settled by the Dxʷdəwʔabš (Duwamish) Tribe after the last glacial period.
+As with all of Seattle, the area now called Ballard was settled by the ancestors of today's Coast Salish people at the end of the last glacial period, specifically the Duwamish (dxʷdəwʔabš) tribe.
 There were plentiful salmon and clams in the region.
-The Shilshole area was home to a settlement that has since been excavated; its artifacts are in the collection of the Burke Museum in the University District.
-According to oral traditions from before European contact, the groUp living around Shilshole may have been in decline due to a "great catastrophe".
-The remaining dozen or fewer families were evicted by non-Coast Salish settlers in the mid-19th century.
-One source suggests that the decline of the Shilshole dwelling Salish might have been due to raids from other groups from farther north (Queen Charlotte's Island) and that these raids also alarmed non-Native settlers.
-The last member of the Shilshole native group, named HWelch’teed or "Salmon Bay Charlie", was forcibly removed to allow construction of the Hiram Chittenden Locks in 1915 or 1916.
+When settlers from the United States arrived, the area around Shilshole and Salmon Bays was home to a settlement (called šilšul) that has since been excavated; its artifacts are in the collection of the Burke Museum in the University District.
+According to oral traditions from before European contact, the group living around Shilshole may have been in decline due to a "great catastrophe".
+The decline of the Shilshole village was thought to have been due to raids from the slave-holding Haida people from the Queen Charlotte Islands (Now called Haida Gwaii) in British Columbia, and these raids also alarmed non-Indigenous settlers.
+The remaining dozen or fewer families were evicted by American settlers in the mid-19th century.
+The last member of the Shilshole village, named Hwelchteed but better known as "Salmon Bay Charlie", was evicted and forcibly removed in 1914 to make room for the construction of the Hiram Chittenden Locks.

-The first European resident in the area, homesteader Ira Wilcox Utter, moved to his claim in 1853.
+The first White resident in the area, homesteader Ira Wilcox Utter, moved to his claim in 1853.
 Utter hoped to see a rapid expansion of population, but when this did not happen, he sold the land to Thomas Burke, a judge.
 Thirty-six years later, Judge Burke, together with John Leary and railroader Daniel H. Gilman, formed the West Coast Improvement Company to develop Burke's land holdings in the area.
-They anticipated the building of the Great Northern Railway along the Salmon Bay coastline on the way to Interbay and central Seattle.
+They anticipated the building of BNSF's Great Northern Railway along the Salmon Bay coastline on the way to Interbay and central Seattle.
 The partners also built a spur from Fremont's main line of the Seattle, Lake Shore and Eastern Railway.
 Today three miles (5 km) of this line, running along Salmon Bay from N.W.
 40th Street to the BNSF Railway mainline at N.W.
 67th, are operated as the Ballard Terminal Railroad.